vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

   have that commit on their local git.
 However, collaborators who ran `git fetch` or `git pull` only after your force-push won't get that dangling commit even if it's still on GitHub.

+## Detecting and monitoring leakage

+What happens if you leak sensitive data and don't even notice that you did so?
+That's pretty dangerous, because it means that you can't even take the appropriate action to reverse and address it.

+### Anomaly-checking in the data you publish

+I have a few lines of shell script code in one of my scripts (that I run regularly, several times a day) that scan my personal git repositories to make sure they don't include any keywords related to my day job work.
+This is to address a possibility that I might accidentally type in some work-related stuff into a file in one of my personal repositories.
+I have some other anomaly checks in a similar spirit.

+Things of this kind can be helpful for detecting leaked information that might otherwise be missed.

+### Activity logs and security alerts for services

+If your credential for a service gets leaked, and somebody *uses* that leaked credential to access the service, it'll be good if you are set up to receive a security alert.
+For instance, Google logins send a security alert to both the email address that logged in and the recovery email address.
+Note that this alert will catch when the leak is acted upon by others, and may not catch a latent leak that others haven't acted upon.

 ## Addressing leakage of password or credentials